 - Students may also tailor a practicum, thesis, or individual learning course to relate to global health and to be considered for Certificate credit.
 You should work with your program to ensure that the experience is taken for graduate-level course credit (e.g. independent study, practicum, research course, etc.).
 To propose an independent study, you may use the Independent Learning Course form.

-To be considered for the Graduate Certificate in Global Health, complete and submit the Certificate Application form.
+To be considered for the Graduate Certificate in Global Health, complete and submit the Certificate Verification form.
 Students may initiate the form at any time during their graduate program to track their progress toward the certificates using the “Save and Return Later” feature.
 The form must be completed and submitted at least two months prior to graduation.

 Deadlines for submission (approximately two months before your graduation date):

 The online application form requires students to provide the following:

 - Information on global health coursework, including an unofficial transcript, detailed academic record, or courses report from YES.

 - Information on global health field work and final product (if a field experience was completed).

 - A short bio and professional headshot to be used on our alumni pages.